jwl-7/c0de_gr1nd/python_explanations/nonuniform_random_number.md

 * Thus, the nonuniform random number returned would be 2

 ## Code Dissection
-1. Use `itertools.accumulate(iterable[, func])` to return a list of accumulated sums of the probabilities array -- this will be our list of intervals
+1. Use `itertools.accumulate(iterable[, func])` to return a list of accumulated sums of the probabilities array &mdash; this will be our list of intervals
     ```python
     intervals = list(itertools.accumulate(probabilities))
     ```